Artificial

 Instructions for this Basic tutorial's concluding game, Misfit, by Sean McManus

-This game is called Misfit (on the disc).
-It's a sliding puzzle affair with a stereo soundtrack and the option to define your own designs.
-The definer can be used by itself for creating sprites, since it saves data in the same format as our sprite routine, although it's a bit limited for large projects (without amendment: cue audience participation).
+Misfit is a sliding puzzle game written in Amstrad Basic, with a stereo soundtrack and the option to define your own designs.
+The definer can be used by itself for creating sprites, since it saves data in the same format as our sprite routine, although it's a bit limited for large projects.
 Its very basic instructions are shown on screen.
+For designing sprites and managing banks of them, see my Amstrad CPC Sprite Definer program.

+Misfit, the game, works by enlarging your design (or one of the two presets in the program) and cutting it up into tiles.
+The top right tile is always removed, and this should be kept in mind when designing puzzles.
 Additionally, you should try to ensure that the design has enough variety in it to make it clear which tile is which when the game begins.

 Having scrambled the tiles, the game challenges you to slide them back to the correct place in the time limit given.